National Academy of Sciences Prize in Food & Agriculture Sciences

 Grozinger’s research seeks to understand the primary factors driving declines in wild and managed bee populations.
 She is working to develop approaches that can be used to support bees in urban, agricultural and natural landscapes.
 The Grozinger Lab uses an integrative approach encompassing genomics, physiology, behavior, chemical ecology and ecology.

 Among many accomplishments, Grozinger’s Beescape project developed the Beescape decision support tool.
-This tool allows users to select sites across the continental US and obtain information to evaluate whether the surrounding foraging resources, nesting resources and applied insecticide toxic load makes that site hospitable to bees.
+This tool allows users to select sites across the continental U.S. and obtain information to evaluate whether the surrounding foraging resources, nesting resources and applied insecticide toxic load makes that site hospitable to bees.
 This information can help beekeepers, growers and conservationists in making decisions about how to manage their sites to better support bee populations.
 Grozinger and her team are also integrating data on wild and managed bee health to generate models that use local information on habitat and weather conditions to predict how bees will fare at specific locations.
 Additionally, Grozinger has led several studies of the distributions of viruses and parasites in bee populations across the world.
 These studies helped identify emerging pathogens and conditions that might influence pathogen spread.

 Grozinger’s research has demonstrated that access to high quality nutritional resources can improve bees’ resilience to diseases and pesticides.
 Her lab is currently working to better define bees’ nutritional needs so this information can be used to improve pollinator habitat restoration practices.
 She and her collaborators are screening diverse flowering plant species to identify those that will best support bee nutritional needs in natural, agricultural and urban landscapes.